tatonetti-lab/nsides-release/README.md

-# nsides
+# NSIDES project
-Analysis notebooks and database interaction scripts for the nsides project
+Analysis notebooks and database interaction scripts for the NSIDES project

 # Overview - Steps to run everything